top of page

 â–ª "The Peregrine Collection" consists of works in three MoonBoxes: Moonstone, Manifest 9, and the works of several hundreds of artists and authors on a third MoonBox, containing payload space I purchased via FutureGrind, where I backed-up the works in Manifest 9.
 Codex Peregrine encompasses all of the works I have onboard the Peregrine lander.

-Collection" refers to a separate group of art, poetry, music, and screenplays in a time capsule including a Nanofiche, and a ceramic-matrix archive, with purchased secondary payload space via LifeShip, associated with NASA CLPS-TO-PRIME-1 for its first stage, and another mission for its second stage

 â–ª "The Serenity Collection" refers to a separate group of art, poetry, music, and screenplays in a time capsule including Nanofiche, a ceramic-matrix and a semiconductor archive, with purchased secondary payload space via LifeShip, associated with NASA CLPS-TO-19D Mission 1, Firefly Aerospace's Blue Ghost 1 mission.
-Serenity carries a full back-up of Freya, and a partial back-up of Peregrine.
+Serenity carries a full back-up of Freya, and a partial back-up of Peregrine and Polaris.

+â–ª "The Freya Collection" refers to a separate group of art, poetry, music, and screenplays in a time capsule including a Nanofiche, and a ceramic-matrix archive, with purchased secondary payload space via LifeShip, associated with NASA CLPS-TO-PRIME-1 for its first stage, and the AstroForge 'Odin' spacecraft for its second stage

 â–ª "The Polaris Collection" is a third group of creative works in two of own MoonBox time capsules associated with Astrobotic's Griffin mission 1, which will also carry NASA's VIPER lunar rover.
-Polaris carries new art, books, music, film, and a back-up of the Peregrine, Nova, Serenity, and Freya time capsules, as well as my work previously flown on Orion.
+Polaris carries new art, books, music, film, and a back-up of the Peregrine, Nova, Serenity, Minerva, and Freya time capsules, as well as my work previously flown on Orion.

 Q. When are the launches?